WELCOME TO OUR FAMILy

 Who We Are

 At Histoire, we like to say that the "H" is silent, but your story doesn't have to be!
+We are a woman and minority-owned business.
 We're committed to helping our clients gather their content and allow them shape, prepare and preserve their histories through visual storytelling and an intergenerational lens.

 Histoire-Legacy is one of four brands of Histoire, focusing on Legacy building.
 Providing practical and creative activities to encourage you and your loved ones to Prepare, Preserve, and find Peace within your legacy planning.

 Histoire-Legacy was developed by Histoire founder, Melissa, a Visual Culture & Social Art Historian.
 Histoire-Legacy hopes to instill Peace in the legacy planning process and provide families with a way to bond over memories and heirlooms.